lockejan/secure-text-editor/README.md

+**NOTE: because the used frontend library is still closed source at this point, only the backend (in BcFactory) is in a reproducable state.**

 # secure-text-editor

 Implementation of a basic text editor with security features in C# which can save and load it's own encrypted files or any other basic text file.